 Variation of Hackney Carriage Fares

-A request for variation of hackney carriage fares on behalf of "Southampton's Combined Taxi Trade" was considered on 15 April 2013.
+Requests for variation of hackney carriage fares on behalf of "Southampton's Combined Taxi Trade" and resulting from Associated British Ports' charge for the use of marshalled ranks at Cruise Terminals were considered by Cabinet on 18 March 2014.

-Notice of the proposals appeared on page 38 of the Hampshire Independent on 19 April 2013.
-The consultation period closed on 3 May 2013, with no objections having been made.
+Notice of the proposals appeared on page 30 of the Hampshire Independent on 28 March 2014.

-The new table of fares reflects a recent change in the law concerning additional charges for the use of credit and debit cards.
+The existing and proposed table of fares reflects the law concerning additional charges for the use of credit and debit cards.
 This is contained in the Consumer Rights (Payment Surcharges) Regulations 2012.
 The Government's Department for Business, Innovation and Skills has issued guidance on the regulations.
-The law prohibits charging consumers more than the cost borne by the trader for accepting individual payments by debit or credit card.
+It is illegal to charge consumers more than the direct cost incurred by the trader for accepting individual payments by debit or credit card.

 Please see the ABP Cruise Ship schedule for the provisional list of Southampton cruise ship movements and ABP's live shipping movements page for the latest updates on all shipping movements in the port.
 Please note that both these pages are subject to frequent updates.

-With effect from 1 April 2009, Associated British Ports entered into a five-year agreement with Southampton City Council for the licensing team to issue permits allowing access to ABP's docks land by Southampton licensed hackney carriages.
+With effect from 1 April 2009, Associated British Ports entered into a renewable agreement with Southampton City Council for the licensing team to issue permits allowing access to ABP's docks land by Southampton licensed hackney carriages.
+This agreement has been renewed with effect from 1 April 2014, when the conditions were revised; these are with the application form below.

 Access to the docks to ply for hire is restricted to those Southampton hackney carriages with permits issued by the licensing team on behalf of ABP.
-All payments should be made to Southampton City Council via the licensing office at Southbrook Rise.
+All payments should be made to Southampton City Council via the licensing office at the Civic Centre.
 These arrangements extend to cover Town Quay.
 If you have any questions about the docks permit system not answered in the document below, please contact the licensing team on 023 8083 3002.

 In April 2010, ABP expressed concerns about the standard of dress of some of the licensed drivers working in the docks.
 All drivers plying for hire in the docks area are reminded of the need to comply with ABP's permit conditions: